Baksa district: Duars

+Under the Kingdom of Bhutan

+During the mid-17th century, the Bhutan kingdom took advantage of the political instability caused by the Ahom-Mughal conflict and seized control of these Dooars, south of their hills up to the Gohain Kamal Ali.
+In the mid-19th century, the British East India Company eliminated Bhutanese influence from these Dooars and annexed Banska Dooar and Kamrup Bijni Dooar, in addition to other Kamrup and Darrang Duars.

+Present

 Baksa was notified as one of the districts of Bodoland Territorial Council in October 2003 while it started functioning from 1 June 2004 when naturalist-bureaucrat Dr Anwaruddin Choudhury of the Assam Civil Service took charge as its founding Deputy Commissioner.
-It started working from PWD Inspection Bungalow of Barama on the NH 31 until it was shifted to Mushalpur in late 2010.
+It started working from PWD Inspection Bungalow of Barama beside the NH 31 until it was shifted to Mushalpur in late 2010.
 It was created from parts of Barpeta, Nalbari and Kamrup districts.
 On 23 January 2022, Tamulpur district was created by separating Tamulpur sub-division of Baksa district.

 Geography

 This district is bounded by Bhutan in the north, Udalguri district in the east, Barpeta, Nalbari and Kamrup districts in the south and Chirang district in the west.
 Area of the district is 2400 km2.